silencial/silencial.github.io/content/posts/deep-reinforcement-learning-1.md

 2. Compute $\nabla_\theta J(\theta)$
 3. $\theta \gets \theta + \alpha \nabla_\theta J(\theta)$

-<mark>Does not require the initial state distribution or the transition probabilities.</mark>
+==Does not require the initial state distribution or the transition probabilities.==

-<mark>Can be used in POMDP (partially observed MDP) since Markov property is not use.</mark>
+==Can be used in POMDP (partially observed MDP) since Markov property is not use.==

 ## Variance